webstylepress/to-do-list-app-react-wsp/README.md

 To Do List App React JS by WebStylePress (Add, Edit, Update, Delete, Toggle Tasks)

+## How to Use

+Clone or download repo
+NodeJS / NPM / Yarn should be installed in your PC

+Open terminal or Git for Windows (Git Bash)
+Run these commands:

+### Install Dependencies

+yarn install

+OR

+npm install

+### Run app

+yarn start

+OR

+npm start

 ### YouTube Tutorial URL

 Title: To Do List App Project in ReactJS | Full React JS Project for Beginners from Scratch